 In addition, we are investigating tildacerfont for the treatment of classic CAH in children.
 We initiated CAHptain, a Phase 2 open-label clinical trial, which will utilize a sequential three cohort design, to evaluate the safety, efficacy, and pharmacokinetics of tildacerfont in children two to 17 years of age with classic CAH.
-Cohort 1 of the trial is fully enrolled, enrollment for Cohort 2 is nearly complete and screening for Cohort 3 is underway.
-We anticipate topline data from adolescents (cohorts 1 and 2) of the Phase 2 open-label clinical trial in the second half of 2023.
+Enrollment of the clinical trial is complete with 30 patients.
+We anticipate topline data from the Phase 2 open-label clinical trial in the first quarter of 2024.
 Additionally, by leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we initiated POWER, a Phase 2 proof-of-concept clinical trial in polycystic ovary syndrome ("PCOS").
 The Phase 2 proof-of-concept clinical trial is a randomized, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200 mg QD compared to placebo at 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by dehydroepiandrosterone sulfate ("DHEAS") levels at baseline.
 In August 2023, we conducted an analysis of interim data from 20 patients (13 on tildacerfont and 7 on placebo) through the 12-week treatment period for the POWER clinical trial.
 The study enrolled 27 patients in total.
 The interim data from the study support target engagement and suggests that DHEAS may be reduced with tildacerfont treatment in women suffering from PCOS.
 Tildacerfont was well-tolerated, with a safety profile that is consistent with past studies.
 Most adverse events were classified as mild-moderate, balanced between treatment arms, unrelated to study drug and single event occurrences.
 No serious adverse reactions or dose toxicities were observed, and there was no evidence of adrenal insufficiency.
+We plan to present the final data from the POWER clinical trial at a future medical conference.